Bernardo-MG/mule-ws-security-soap-example/readme.md

 # Mule WS-Security Example

-Small Mule application showing the use of WS-Security for SOAP web services.
+Small [Mule][mule] application showing the use of [WS-Security][ws-security] for SOAP web services.

 ## Features

-The project offers various examples showing how to set up the [WSS4J][wss4j] and [XWSS][xwss] [WS-Security][ws-security] implementations for the [Spring-WS][spring-ws] framework.
+The project offers various examples showing how to set up the various WSS options offered by Mule:

-The following authentication methods, along a web service without any kind of authentication, are used:
+- Unsecured

-- Plain password.
+- Password protected
-- Signature.
+- Signed
-- Encrypted message.
+- Encrypted

+These are applied to the different web services implementations which Mule supports:

+- Code-first
+- WSDL-first
+- Plain
+- Consumer

-Each of them is applied to a different WS.
+For each of them a HTTP client is included.

-Additionally, several tests making sure that the web services work as intended.
+There are also several tests ensuring that the flows and endpoints work as expected.

 ## Usage